Federal Changes Timeline

-This timeline explores the events leading to the funding freeze, as well as the legal actions taken since.
+This timeline explores the events leading to the federal challenges and changes, as well as the legal actions taken since.
 We will regularly update it as the situation continues to develop.

 - February 26: Executive Order 14222 was issued, giving all federal agencies 30 days to review all existing contracts and grants —and subsequently modify or terminate them based on any misalignment with the Administration’s priorities.